ZCU104 board

 Controlling the board

 When the setup has been finished the board can be controlled as any other board.
-Just make sure to use export TARGET=zcu104 before using the scripts (and export IP_ADDRESS=... if you modified the network configuration).
+Make sure to use export TARGET=zcu104 before using the scripts (and export IP_ADDRESS=... if you modified the network configuration).

 ZCU104 SD card image

-The easiest way is to use the prebuilt SD card image, as described in Preparing SD card section.
-However, it is possible to build the image from source, if needed.
+The easiest way is to use the prebuilt SD card image.
+It is also possible to build the image from source if needed.

-The SD card image consists of boot partition and rootfs.
+The SD card image consists of a boot partition and a rootfs.
 Currently, only rootfs is built using buildroot.
-The boot partition content has to be built manually.
+The boot partition contents have to be built manually.

 Bootloaders & kernel